-The Disability and Learning Access Officer will negotiate your adjustments and/or supports based on your individual needs.
+Accessibility Officers will negotiate your adjustments and/or supports based on your individual needs.
 These adjustments and/or supports may include, but are not limited to:

 - Alternate text formats (braille, larger font, etc.)

-- Voice to text software (Dragon Naturally Speaking)
+- Voice to text software

 - Text to voice and enhanced literacy software (WYNN)

 - Adjustable seating

 - Live captioning

 - Various hardware and software supports

 - Auslan interpreters

 - Alternate settings for exams

 - Negotiation of fieldwork and/or placement requirements

 - Phone and tablet apps

 - Accessibility adjustments

-- Academic Support Workers

-(including scribes, note takers and tutors)
+- Academic Support Workers (including note takers and participation assistants)

 - Advice on transport and parking

 - Referral to internal and external support services

-- Faculty provision of in-class notes and PowerPoints prior to class
+- Faculty provision of PowerPoint slides prior to class

 - Adjustments to academic teaching style and format

 - Specialised adaptive equipment

 2 Do I have to pay for the adjustments and/or supports that have been negotiated for me?
 No, you do not have to pay for adjustments and/or supports.
 The University meets the costs of all adjustments and/or supports and is reimbursed a percentage of the total costs of provision by the Government.